 Salida is located in South Central Colorado at the Continental Divide.

 Approximately 3.0 hours southwest of Denver.
 70 Miles East of Gunnison.
 2 hours West from Colorado Springs on Hwy 24/ 285 or Hwy 50.

 Q: WHAT IS THE COST?

-Factory off road orientated Dual Sport and licensed trail bikes will work best.
+Factory off road orientated Dual Sport and Plated Off-Road Motorcycles will work best.
 You should have current registration for your bike, proof of insurance, and a Colorado OHV Sticker.
-A roll chart holder and a resettable Odometer are highly recommended.
+A roll chart holder and a resettable Odometer are required to Navigate the routes.